2013

 How to Order CSS Selectors

 There are a number of ways to write style sheets.
 The domain of style guides, many of them go into some detail.
-What I, despite my work on a number of guides, including the Google HTML and CSS style guide, have so far missed, is a conclusive reference…
+What I, despite my work on a number of guides, have so far missed, is a reference to sort selectors and rules, as proposed here.

 Categories